oziuzoma/oziuzoma-syself-devops/README.md

 `helm install release-name samplebackend-helm-chart/ --namespace syself -- create-namespace`

-For Secret Management, an external secret manager or vault to store secrets and have them synced into the cluster.
+For Secret Management, an external secret manager or vault to store secrets is used and synced into the cluster.
 It is not best practice to push secrets into version control.
 For example, I have worked with Azure Keyvault where the controller is installed into the cluster then Keyvault resouces which reference the secrets in azure are created and synced to be used by pods.
-That is the general idea for secret management tools and a better way to handled kubernetes secrets.
-As the database becomes available, the deployment manifest in git will be updated to reflect the database connection infomation pulling from the synced secret.
+As the database becomes available, the deployment manifest in git will be updated to reflect the database connection details from the secret.

 ## There are a few considerations to make to selecting a database

 Whether you want a self managed database or a fully managed database.

-Whether your application needs a relational or non-relational database and which option to go for amongst the different engines avaialable.
+Whether your application needs a relational or non-relational database and which DB engine.

-I have seen some databases being hosted on Kubernetes as Statefulsets.
-However, it is not best practice because of the risk involved, sometimes the whole cluster could go down and having databases possibly being unavailable for sometime is not advisable.
-For my application, I choose to go with a fully managed database like AWS RDS or any cloud provider fully managed service.
+Databases on Kubernetes are typically deployed as Statefulsets.
+However, it is not best practice because of the risk involved.
+For my application, I choose to provision a fully managed database in the cloud.
 It provides automated backups and generally reduces overheads.
-If cost is an issue, then you can self host your databases on VMs so that your applications can connect to them.
-Read replicas will be provisioned for read only operations along with a standby primary/master for read and write operations for fault tolerance and HA.
+If cost is an issue, you can self host your databases on VMs.
+Database read replicas will be provisioned for read only operations along with a standby primary for read and write operations for fault tolerance and HA.

-Postgres DB will be provisoned because it is robust and I am more familiar with it.
+Postgres DB is recommended because it is robust and I am more familiar with it.

  # Question 2 - Production-grade Kubernetes environment

-For a self-managed kubernetes production environment.
-We can use the kubeadm tool to provision kubernetes on the VMs.
-We can an infrastructure as code tool like terraform or vagrant to provision our VMs to automate the process and mainatain uniformity across the environment.
-For high availabilty, we will provison 2 control planes and at least 3 worker nodes.
-All nodes will be provioned in the same private network and have the neccesary CPU, RAM and Storage requirements to match the type of appplications that are going to deployed onto Kubernetes.
+For a self-managed kubernetes production environment, the kubeadm tool can be used to setup kubernetes on the VMs.
+Infrastructure as code tools like terraform or vagrant will provision our VMs to automate the process and mainatain uniformity across different environments.
+For high availabilty, the cluster will consist of 2 control planes and at least 3 worker nodes.
+All nodes will be in a private network and have the neccesary CPU, RAM and Storage requirements to suit workloads deployed on K8s.

 Installing Kubernetes with kubeadm tool: